kevinrodbe/library/content/02-resources-and-get.md

 /zombies/:id/victims/:id
 ```

-For the default resource routes, Rails doesn't the use query strings for identifying resources.
+For the default resource routes, Rails ignores URL query strings for identifying resources.

 ```
-# BAD BAD BAD
+# routes to Zombies#index
+# and NOT to Zombies#show
 /zombies?id=1
 ```

-In REST, most URIs will not use any query strings but there are some situations when it's ok to use them.
+In REST, most URIs will not depend on query strings but there are some situations when it's ok to use them.
 Some examples are:

 * Search, `/zombies?keyword=john`
 * Filter, `/zombies?weapon=axe`